MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/admin-console-tips.md

 *(Introduced in version 2403)*

 We have added a new Global Search bar where users can search from anywhere in the console with an option to quickly see and execute the 5 most recent searches.
-The default search will now include all workspaces that is when you search to any node in the console, by default, search results will include items from that workspace as well as from all nodes folders and subfolders.
+The default search will now include all workspaces that are when you search to any node in the console, by default, search results will include items from that workspace as well as from all nodes folders and subfolders.

 **Global search view**
 - Open the console.